Man arrested in connection to shooting in Canutillo - NewsBreak

 LAS CRUCES, N.M.
 (KFOX14/CBS4) — New Mexico State University filed an appeal Monday with the NCAA Football Oversight Committee requesting to be play in a bowl game.
 Coach Jerry Kill and Director of Athletics, Mario Moccia, discussed the waiver request to become bowl eligible during a news conference.
 The...

-Residents of Mesilla voiced concerns about a cell tower proposal in historic district
+Residents of Mesilla voiced concerns about cell tower proposal in historic district

 MESILLA, N.M.
 (KFOX14/CBS4) — Over 40 people attended the board of trustees meeting on Monday about the controversial proposal with Verizon to build a cell tower in their historic district.
 People said they were not in favor of the cellphone tower proposed to be built in the historic district...